 The only stretch of road that can be a little hectic or busy is the main road coming from the airport to General Luna.
 Shuttle buses and cars frequent this road, but on other roads, you are only going to run into mostly a few other motorbikes.

 One thing to note is that there seems to be a lack of helmets on the island.
-We tried pretty hard to find a motorbike rental with a helmet, but couldn’t find any available.
+We tried pretty hard to find a motorbike rental with a helmet, but we couldn’t find any available.
 We ended up renting without a helmet, which we never do, but it wasn’t too bad and didn’t feel overly dangerous (even though it kind of is).

 - Cost of renting a motorbike or scooter in Siargao: 350-500 PHP per day